cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 ## Using cloud file stores for Azure container input/output

 To get files in and out of a container running in Azure, we can mount Azure file stores similarly to how we mount folders when we use `docker run` locally.
-Let's get some practice with this by using the `naclomi/textbook-writer` image to generate a PDF in the cloud.
+Let's get some practice with this by asking our docker image to export its text as a file rather than printing it to the screen.

 ### Creating a file store